Amarjeetbtechcse/Amarjeetbtechcse/README.md

 - Launch my own SaaS or AI-based startup

 ### 🧠 Core Beliefs & Principles
-- 💡 Never stop learning – growth is a continuous process.
+- 💡 Never stop learning – growth is a continuous process
-- 🛠️ Discipline and integrity – the foundation of my work ethic.
+- 🛠️ Discipline and integrity – the foundation of my work ethic
-- 🧩 Solve with logic and patience – every challenge has a solution.
+- 🧩 Solve with logic and patience – every challenge has a solution
-- 📚 Knowledge sharing – I believe in helping others grow.
+- 📚 Knowledge sharing – I believe in helping others grow
-- ⏳ Consistency over motivation – because progress comes from routine.
+- ⏳ Consistency over motivation – because progress comes from routine

 ### 🎯 Current Mission
 - 🔁 Solving 500+ DSA problems